practicingruby/practicing-ruby-paid/posts/v4/002-moving-beyond-the-first-release.md

     game.move(mine.x - Blind::Game::MINE_DETONATION_RANGE, mine.y)

-    refute detonated, "should not be detonated before player is in the mine's range"
+    refute detonated, "should not be detonated before " + "player is in the mine's range"

     game.move(1, 0)